farazzorofchi/HMOG_Data_Analysis/README.md

 # HMOG Data Analysis

+H-mog data set is a multimodal data set for evaluating continuous authentication performance in smartphones. [a link](http://www.cs.wm.edu/~qyang/hmog.html)

-Pre-processing and visualization of HMOG dataset using Tableau and Python.
+In this repository, pre-processing and visualization of HMOG dataset using Tableau and Python is presented.
 An interactive plot was created using Tableau and is available in the link below:

 https://public.tableau.com/profile/faraz.hosseinzadeh.zorofchi#!/vizhome/HMOGDataAnalysis-DistributionofTimeperGestureandActivity/Dashboard1